Join Our Team

 Step 3 - Group Interview

-All applicants will participate in a group interview process in addition to their individual interview.
-Group interviews are scheduled to take place on Friday, November 8 and Saturday, November 9 in two-hour time blocks.
-Applicants can sign-up for a group interview time here.
+All applicants participate in a group interview process in addition to their individual interview.
+Group interviews take place in early November.

 Step 4 - Notification and Acceptance

-Initial offers of OL positions will be sent the week of November 18 and candidates will have a specific time frame in which to formally accept the position before it is offered to other candidates in the applicant pool.
+Initial offers of OL positions happen in mid-November and candidates are given a specific time frame in which to formally accept the position before it is offered to other candidates in the applicant pool.
 Unfortunately, we may have great candidates who we are unable to offer a position to.
 However, some of those candidates may be offered a slot in our alternate pool and could be asked to join the team at a later date if a position opens up.

 Want More Information?

-Consider attending one of our interest sessions or visit us at our tabling events below to learn more about Orientation Leader and Learning Community Leader positions.
-If you aren't able to connect with us during these events, feel free to visit our office in Chubb Hall 060, Monday - Friday, 8 a.m. - 5 p.m. or contact us with your questions or concerns!
+Feel free to visit our office in Chubb Hall 060, Monday - Friday, 8 a.m. - 5 p.m. or contact us with your questions or concerns.